ANTONIO: Towards a Systematic Method of Generating NLP Benchmarks for Verification: ANTONIO and Existing Trends in NLP Verification

+In the cited IBP papers, the main purpose is to develop a new tailored IBP based method that works for NLP.
+In it, input region definition is an internal feature of the new IBP algorithms for verification and training.
+In contrast, in ANTONIO we deliberately disentangle the issues of algorithm design and the problem of input region analysis.
+This allows us to use state-of-the-art verifiers and training algorithms in a modular fashion; and opens a way for generating benchmarks uniformly.

-To contrast with verification literature, there is a wide literature of work on improving adversarial robustness of NLP systems~\cite{9557814,wang2021measure}.
-The approaches previously mentioned make use as well of data augmentation and adversarial training techniques, although the novelty of our approach is to combine these standard training modalities with the geometric/semantic shapes on sentence embeddings; and then to use it in verification.
+To contrast to verification literature, there is a wide body of work on improving adversarial robustness of NLP systems~\cite{zhang2020adversarial,9557814,wang2021measure,li2021searching,zhou2021defense,zhu2019freelb,dong2021towards}.
+The approaches previously mentioned make use of data augmentation and adversarial training techniques.
+ANOTNIO in the future could be extended with diverse sets of attacks for its defined input regions.